Manikandan-Mannai/databrain-frontend/README.md

 Users can save and organize charts into dashboards, which are fetched and persisted through backend APIs.
 Each dashboard includes **access level** (private, public, shared) and optional sharing to specific users.

-**PS:** I optimized the dashboard list and viewer mode to be role-aware, so viewers only see allowed dashboards, but editors/admins retain edit access dynamically.
+**PS:** I optimized the dashboard list and viewer mode to be role aware, so viewers only see allowed dashboards, but editors/admins retain edit access dynamically.

 ---